JunwooParkSaribu/FreeTrace/README.md

 > - Check [compatibilities](https://github.com/JunwooParkSaribu/FreeTrace/blob/main/FreeTrace/models/README.md) of Python and Tensorflow to run FreeTrace with source code.</br>
 > - Without GPU, FreeTrace is slow if it infers under fractional Brownian motion.</br>
 > - Current version is stable with python 3.10 / 3.11 / 3.12</br>
 > - The updates from version 1.6 may include Claude-generated code, and any code modified by Claude will be explicitly marked with comments.
-This aims to make FreeTrace easy to use, such as by providing a generated GUI. </br>
+This aims to make FreeTrace easy to use, such as by providing a generated GUI.
+Version 1.5.19 is the last version without any modification via Claude.
+The result affecting modification will be noticed via <it>Major update</it>.</br>

 <h2>Visualised FreeTrace results</h2>